MicrosoftDocs/win32/desktop-src/ProcThread/nf-processthreadsapi-getprocessmitigationpolicy.md

 ---
-title: GetProcessMitigationPolicy function (processthreadsapi.h)
+title: GetProcessMitigationPolicy function
-description: Retrieves mitigation policy settings for the calling process. ms.assetid:  89f9c883-6976-4af2-9a8b-c76101d8ed02 ms.topic: article ms.date: 4/28/2020
+description: Retrieves mitigation policy settings for the calling process. ms.assetid: 89f9c883-6976-4af2-9a8b-c76101d8ed02 ms.topic: article ms.date: 04/28/2020
 ---

 # GetProcessMitigationPolicy function

-> [!NOTE]
+>[!NOTE]
-> **Some information relates to pre-released product, which may be substantially modified before it's commercially released.
+>**Some information relates to pre-released product, which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.**

 Retrieves mitigation policy settings for the calling process.